RomanLut/hx_espnow_rc/doc/tx_profiles.md

 # Handling errors

-If profile definition or mapping can not be parsed, configuration mode is started.
+**Configuration Mode** is started if profile json is not found or can not be parsed.

 Check **errorLog.txt** for the last error messages.

 *Note: DIY Controller plays **"Error.please check log"** audio message on error.*